Agile project management and certification

 The teams on a project are responsible for delivering in a timely manner those products which the customer needs.
 Agile teams now have a variety of agile delivery methods to choose from: Extreme Programming, Kanban, DSDM, Lean Startup and Scrum – the latter being the most well-known.
 These agile delivery methods are able to maximize the productivity of their team members by applying the principles defined in the Agile Manifesto.

-Agile versus waterfall
+Iterative versus waterfall

 Before agile delivery methods began to dominate the software industry, the delivery methods employed on projects were often referred to as “waterfall methods”.
 These typically relied on lots of documentation to be produced, had predefined sequential phases to go through (requirements analysis, design, build, test, deployment) and each phase required signoff before proceeding to the next.
 These methods found it difficult to respond to customers’ changes.